blazingjove/app2/readme.txt

 adding some code to html to guide user on how to use the program add other plotting methods for processing data from seaborn allow user to modify the colors of the plot
+*Unable to deploy on glitch as origionally intended as requirement files are too large (exceed 500mb)